Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1gGMZa-xf70.md

 ### Transcript

-> and we don't know how often we'll be releasing uh new content uh seeing as like we don't even know what we're releasing yet maybe we have some plan that we haven't haven't told us yet uh um so yeah
+> and we don't know how often we'll be releasing, new content, seeing as like we don't even know what we're releasing yet maybe we have some plan that we haven't haven't told us yet, , so yeah